Jagdgeschwader 54: The Eastern Front

 JG 54 was assigned to Army Group North during Operation Barbarossa, the invasion of Soviet Union on 22 June 1941 as part of the Luftwaffe's Luftflotte 1.

 From the first days of the conflict, the unit proved to be one of the most effective units of the entire eastern front.
 June 30 was one of its most successful days of the entire war: JG 54 claimed no less than 65 kills (mostly bombers without fighters escort) over the town of Daugavpils.

 The "Grünherz" pushed on, still supporting Army Group North, towards the Gulf of Finland, fighting through Lithuania, Estonia and Latvia.
 JG 54's operations for 1941-43 had a twofold objective: to keep the pressure on the Leningrad sector, and to reduce Soviet pressure on the Lake Ilmen area at the German flank.

 The Geschwader remained on that part of the Eastern Front for most of its existence.

 In the period 22 June - 5 December 1941 the unit destroyed 1,078 Soviet aircraft in return for 46 losses in aerial combat and a single fighter on the ground.

-Such was the pace and scale of fighting that JG 54 celebrated its 1,000 kill on 1 August 1941, thanks to Lieutenant Max-Hellmuth Ostermann.
+Such was the pace and scale of fighting that JG 54 celebrated its 1,000 kill on 1 August 1941, thanks to Leutnant Max-Hellmuth Ostermann.
+On 4 April 1942, Oberfeldwel Rudolf Klemm was credited with JG 54s 2,000th aerial victory.
+The 3,000th aerial victory was credited to Leutnant Hans-Joachim Heyer on 14 September.